vinhngtr/Computer-engineer-project---HK242/README.md

 - 🎨 **LVGL-based UI**: Designed a responsive and interactive graphical user interface using LVGL for real-time data display and device control.
 - ⚙️ **FreeRTOS-based Tasking**: Utilized FreeRTOS for parallel handling of UI updates, sensor readings, and WebSocket communication.
 - 🧠 **Direct ESP-IDF Integration**: Developed the system natively using **ESP-IDF** with **no reliance on Arduino abstraction layers**.
-- 🔌 **Relay & GPIO Control**: Added relay switching and peripheral interfacing through GPIO and PWM.
+- 🔌 **Relay & GPIO Control**: Added relay switching and peripheral interfacing through UART & RS485 protocol.
-- 📶 **Web Communication**: Implemented WebSocket data exchange for remote device monitoring.

 ---